bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Front-End-Interview-Questions-Part-2.md

 · **Name three lifecycle methods and their purposes.**

-componentDidMount = do the stuff inside this ‘function’ after the component mounted
+componentDidMount = do the stuff inside this 'function’ after the component mounted

 componentDidUpdate = do the stuff inside this function after the component updated